 For a number of years I’ve been focusing on the ‘family debris series’.
 The ongoing series re-purposes materials and objects that have been used by our family of five and are heading for the trash or recycling bin.
 The concept for the ‘family debris series’ began to form in my mind, as I cleaned out, and purged boxes and bags of my children’s old toys and clothes.
 The toys/clothes were either too worn, incomplete or in some cases fraught with memories to be passed on.
 I couldn’t bear the thought of these personal bits heading for a long slow death buried in a land fill.
 I wanted to capture the moment and give a second life to this old stuff.

-The transformation began with discarded Duplo blocks and has moved on to yard debris, drawer/under the bed junk, caps and tops, consumer packaging and paper ephemera from items purchased and used by our household, all part of our family’s post-consumer waste stream.
-Many of the objects are plastic and metal, destined to take years, decades or more to degrade….what better art medium, archival to a fault.
+The transformation began with discarded Duplo blocks and has moved on to yard debris, drawer/under the bed junk, caps and tops, consumer packaging, paper ephemera and single use plastic; items purchased and used by our household, all part of our family’s post-consumer waste stream.
+Many of the obsolete or used objects are plastic and metal, destined to take years, decades or more to degrade….what better art medium, archival to a fault.
 After using our more durable nondegradable junk, I took a second look at the content, texture and shape of the mostly 2d ephemera as another potential art material not to be wasted.
-Items such as price tags, packaging and bar codes, all tell a family's history.
+Items such as price tags, packaging and bar codes, all tell a family's history of consumption.